codio/site/source/docs/classes/classmanagement/rubric.html.md

 ### Grading Rubric templates
 You will only have access to this feature if you are a Codio [administrator](/docs/dashboard/create/adminrole) or a teacher.
 To find the grading templates screen, click on your user name from the Codio dashboard and then select your organization name.

-You should see a "Grading Templates" tab item.
+You should see a **Grading Templates** tab item.
 There will be fewer tabs visible if you are not an administrator of the organization.

 <img alt="rubric setup" src="/img/docs/class_administration/grading/templates.png" class="simple"/>

-Click the 'New' button in the to right to create a new template.
+Click the **New** button in the to right to create a new template.
 You should then add rows and columns.

 **Rows** : a row addresses a single assessment criterion.
 Each row has a weighting % value that you should supply.
 All rows must add up to 100%.
 **Columns** : each column contains a score that you can freely assign.
 Typically, you would have a 0 value in the first column that corresponds to a complete failure to address the criterion.
 The remaining columns contain a range of values that you choose with the right most column being the score for fully meeting the assessment criterion.
 Please read the following paragraph before choosing column values.